Symbolic Quantum Simulation with Quasimodo: Conclusion

-In this paper, we presented \sys, an extensible, open-source framework for quantum simulation using symbolic data-structures. \sys supports CFLOBDDs and both unweighted and weighted BDDs as the underlying data-structures for representing quantum states and for performing quantum-circuit operations. \sys is implemented as a Python library. \sys implements and provides an API to commonly used quantum gates and quantum operations. \sys supports operations for (i) computing the probability of a measurement leading to a given set of states, and (ii) obtaining a representation of the set of states that would be observed with a given probability.
+In this paper, we presented \sys, an extensible, open-source framework for quantum simulation using symbolic data-structures. \sys supports CFLOBDDs and both unweighted and weighted BDDs as the underlying data-structures for representing quantum states and for performing quantum-circuit operations. \sys is implemented as a Python library.
+It provides an API to commonly used quantum gates and quantum operations, and also supports operations for (i) computing the probability of a measurement leading to a given set of states, (ii) obtaining a representation of the set of states that would be observed with a given probability, and (iii) measuring an outcome from a quantum state.

-As mentioned in~\sectref{experiments}, given a quantum circuit, one can perform optimizations to efficiently execute the quantum circuit.
-As future work, we plan to explore how to support the optimizations described in \sectref{experiments} and to develop other optimizations.